cyrisek/Hearthstone/README.md

 ## Testing
 * Multiple fails on how to trigger modal
 * Introducing front and back of the card
-* Implementing restart game button, ending up with refresh page function
+* Implementing the restart game button, ending up with refresh page function

 ## Deployment
 Using GitPod to run my project locally